paritytech/substrate-api-sidecar/runtime-tests/README.md

 $ yarn build && yarn start
 ```

 Sidecar should be now connected to the node, and running successfully.
-If you are having issues running sidecar and are receiving some odd behavior, contact the maintainers, or file an issue [here](https://github.com/paritytech/substrate-api-sidecar/issues).
+If you find a bug file an issue [here](https://github.com/paritytech/substrate-api-sidecar/issues).

 Now lets run our runtime tests against polkadot.
 Go to the seperate terminal and run: